rmcgibbo/nebterpolator/README.md

   respect to cartesian coordinates.
 - Find a set of cartesian coordinates given redundant internal coordinates as input, via a least-squares optimization (Levenberg-Marquardt).
-- Context managers that make MPI code in python much more elegant.
 - Kabsch RMSD in numpy.

 Requirements